ahlawataman/ahlawataman/README.md

 ### Hey folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 <i><code>I'm Aman Ahlawat, a cyber security fanatic and web developer pursuing bachelors in Information Technology from Delhi Technological University.
 I like to contribute to open source projects.
 Feel free to explore around my repositories and don't forget to follow if you like the content.</code></i>

+- 🔭 I’m currently working on automation scripting
+- 💬 Ask me about technology consultancy
+- 📫 How to reach me: ahlawataman3@gmail.com
+- ⚡ Fun fact: So much to explore in technology, you won't ever get bored 😉

 <!--
 **ahlawataman/ahlawataman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.